Hackership/http-fun/README.md

 When we connected to the server and asked for a Resource we were using this weird `/something?x=1`-notation.
 This is called the resource-path and is part of the URL (Uniform resource locator).
 The features and caveats of URL is a tutorial by itself, but what you have to know is that this path is how the server identifies, which "resource" you are trying to access.

 It is generally split into two parts, separated by (the first) `?`: the path and parameters.
 The Path has to start with a a slash (`/`), parameters are optional.
-While the path dictates which resource to load, the paramter are generally passed to the execution of that resource access.
+While the path dictates which resource to load, the parameter are generally passed to the execution of that resource access.
 Parameters come in the form of `key=value`-pairs, separated by an ampersand (`&`).
-Which parameters are given and the effects they have are totally resource-implementation-specific and are not dictated by the HTTP specificiation.
+Which parameters are given and the effects they have are totally resource-implementation-specific and are not dictated by the HTTP specification.

 In our examples above, when logging in, we are using url-parameters to tell the `login-`resource what username and password we have.